MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cannot-pull-image-from-acr-to-aks-cluster.md

 [!INCLUDE [Feedback](../../includes/feedback.md)]

-When you're using Microsoft Azure Container Registry with Azure Kubernetes Service (AKS), an authentication mechanism needs to be established.
+When you're using Microsoft Azure Container Registry together with Azure Kubernetes Service (AKS), an authentication mechanism must be established.
 You can set up the AKS to Container Registry integration by using a few simple Azure CLI or Azure PowerShell commands.
-This integration assigns the [AcrPull role](/azure/role-based-access-control/built-in-roles#acrpull) for the identity associated with the AKS cluster to pull images from a container registry.
+This integration assigns the [AcrPull role](/azure/role-based-access-control/built-in-roles#acrpull) for the identity that's associated with the AKS cluster to pull images from a container registry.

-In some cases, pulling images from a container registry to an AKS cluster fails.
+In some cases, trying to pull images from a container registry to an AKS cluster fails.
 This article provides guidance for troubleshooting the most common errors that you encounter when you pull images from a container registry to an AKS cluster.

 ## Before you begin